Writing Rules

 8. The word count in articles (including title, author information, abstract, bibliography and notes) must be between 3000-10000.
 Book reviews must not exceed 2000 words.

-9. In Turkish articles, there should be 150-250 Turkish abstracts; at least 250 words in English abstracts; in English articles, there should be 150-250 words in English and Turkish abstracts; each article should have at least 5 keywords.
+9. In Turkish articles, there should be 150-250 Turkish abstracts; at least 250 words in English abstracts; in English articles, there should be 150-250 words in English and Turkish abstracts; each article should have between 3- 5 keywords.
 Keywords should be listed from general to specific.

 10. There should be no citations, quotes or transfers in the abstract section; the purpose of the research, method, information about the data and the results/contributions obtained are stated.